vincefn/pyvkfft/README.rst

 TODO
 ----

-- access to the other backends (vulkan, rocm) ?
-Not useful unless combined to a pycuda equivalent.
+- access to the other backends: OpenCL.
+As for vulkan and rocm this only makes sense combined to a pycuda/cupy/pyopencl equivalent.
 - half precision
 - convolution ?
 - access to tweaking parameters in VkFFTConfiguration ?